Change of Status

 Change of Status and Study, Tuition Implications

-Some students who apply for a Change of Status inside the U.S. may be able to study while their petition is pending; others may not.
+- Some students who apply for a Change of Status inside the U.S. may be able to study while their petition is pending; others may not.
 Whether study with a pending petition is allowed or not will be determined by what an applicant’s previous visa status allowed.
-The ISSO cannot, in most cases, verify whether a previous non-F-1 or J-1 status allows study.
-B1/B2 holders, however, may not study while their I-539 is pending.
-Other visa holders must consult with an immigration attorney or their previous visa status sponsor to confirm whether they may study while waiting for I-539 approval.

 ISSO vs. Attorney Assistance with CoS

-- Assist a student with preparation of the Form I-539 to change one’s status to F-1 within the U.S.
+- Obtaining help in filling out USCIS form I-539 to change your status to F-1 within the U.S.

-- Confirm whether a student will be definitely eligible for the F-1 OPT benefit post-Change of Status — USCIS determines this at the time of adjudication
+- Evaluating if you will definitely be eligible for the F-1 OPT benefit post-Change of Status — USCIS determines this at the time of adjudication.